What Is PIM Software?

 It’s vital to have personalized, optimized product data to keep customers converting and coming back for more.

-A PIM system provides a central space to manage channel-specific data requirements.
-Campaign management is made easy for key dates in the eCommerce calendar with powerful automation, ensuring increased revenues and optimum margins.
+Modern PIM technology provides a central space to manage channel-specific data requirements.
+Campaign management is made easy for key dates in the calendar with powerful automation, ensuring increased revenues and optimum margins.

 A PIM solution presents significant business benefits that will lead to much-improved productivity and increased revenues.
 Let’s break it down: